clinoge/excelbar/_posts/2018-08-08-the-letter.md

 lost.

 "O.." he looked around, everyone's face was full of horror "Ok.
-We move on" he tried uttering an apologize but couldn't.
+We move on" he tried uttering an apologize but couldn't produce words.

-"We're all scared Nilo, but we must" Orel placed his arm on his shoulders.
-"We must, for everyone back a Kuhle May"
+"We're all scared Nilo, but we must" Orel placed his arm on his shoulders again "We must, for everyone back at Kuhle May"

 The sounds stopped.
 The night was silent once again.
 The shadows still.